 GoIP Enters Into Reseller Agreement for Energy Management, Real Time Submetering and Energy Analytics; New York State Offers 30% Rebates

 Keep up with the latest stock information for Charge Enterprises.View Stock Data

-Andrew Fox - Chief Executive Officer and Co-Founder
+Andrew Fox - Founder, CEO and President

 Globally renowned serial entrepreneur with over two decades of experience in executing disruptive approaches to a wide range of industries including media, transportation, real estate, insurance, and consumer staples.
 Founded numerous companies with multiple successful exits.
 Angel investor in over 30 leading startups in healthcare, real estate, infrastructure, and consumer technologies, including All Things Good, ADF, Fundrise, Lime, Nutrafol, Suzy, and Startup Health.
 Co-Founder of YJP New York, President, Chairscholars, a non-profit focused on helping young adults attend college on scholarship.
 Named New Yorker of the Week, one of the “30 Most Influential People in Nightlife” and featured in Crain’s “40 Under 40,“ he has also been featured in Forbes, NY Post, and Wall Street Journal.

-Kenneth Orr - Founder and Chairman
+Kenneth Orr - Co-Founder and Chairman

 Kenneth Orr, founder and CEO of KORR Acquisitions Group, Inc. has initiated numerous activist investments, all of which have outperformed the markets, proved profitable, and have provided Ken with specific skills and knowledge that can only be gained through experience.